cliosight/Docs/README.md

 ## JSON body of a Trigger <a name="trigger"></a>
 A trigger enables action on data and insights.
 Since we are dealing with structured data, it means executing the basic operations on table rows based on events.
-As explained later, when used along with jobs, it provides logic execution capability to the UI elements making them full-fledged cloud-hosted web applications.
 ```json
 {
 	"trigger_definition": {